Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

       To further customize the solution, set parameters in `arm.parameters` files located in the `infrastructure` folder.

 2. **Deploy Azure resources**
-   1. Clone locally the imported Github Repo, then `cd` into the `e2e_samples/parking_sensors` folder of the repo
+   1. Clone locally the imported Github Repo, then `cd` into the `e2e_samples/parking_sensors` folder of the repo.
    2. Run `./deploy.sh`.
-      - This may take around **~30mins or more** to run end to end.
+      - This may take around **~45mins or more** to run end to end.
 So grab yourself a cup of coffee... ☕
       - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.
-   3. As part of the deployment script, this updated the Azure DevOps Release Pipeline YAML definition to point to your Github repository. **Commit and push up these changes.**
-      - This will trigger a Build and Release which will fail due to a lacking `adf_publish` branch -- this is expected.
-This branch will be created once you've setup git integration with your DEV Data Factory and publish a change.

 3. **Setup ADF git integration in DEV Data Factory**
     1. In the Azure Portal, navigate to the Data Factory in the **DEV** environment.